 Why to choose engineering?

-- More diverse opportunities, like engineering graduates works in IT, Finance, Management and many other domains.
+- More diverse opportunities.
+Engineering graduates work in IT, technical, management and many other domains.

-- An engineering-based education allows you exposure to various technical subjects and skill sets.
+- Exposure to various technical subjects and skill sets.
 You will be able to develop skills that are transferable to most industries such as problem solving, decision making, innovation, project management, team working and communication.

 - Engineering is a creative profession.
 We are in a time of rapid social and technological changes, the need for engineers to think creatively is greater now than ever before.

 - Engineering is a lucrative career.
 Record high packages to IITians is one example.
 NITians and IIITians also receive handsome packages.
-Students need to clear JEE to enter into these prestigious institutes.
+Students need to clear the JEE exam to enter into these prestigious institutes.

 When engineering is a good career choice for you